2024-01-20 14:26:15

 In the same context, community activist Hani Abu Akar wrote on his Facebook page: “All those at the head of aid must be dismissed; Everyone is a unitary worker and works for his party and its people, with the absence of a unified system or a single participatory strategy to relieve people… A few find everything and others starving in the open.
 There must be a declared unified system instead of everyone working alone, due to a conflict of interests.”

-Relief activist Muhammad Omar attributes the displaced people’s many complaints about the shortage of tents and other needs to the limited numbers of those tents arriving from abroad compared to the large numbers of displaced people and the disaster they are experiencing.
+Relief activist Muhammad Omar attributes the displaced people’s many complaints regarding the shortage of tents and other needs to the limited numbers of those tents arriving from abroad compared to the large numbers of displaced people and the disaster they are experiencing.

 Omar said: “The reality of war and displacement exceeds the capabilities of large countries and not institutions, whether international or local, that have little to offer those affected by displacement who need almost everything; Because they are far from their homes and places of residence.”